elchs/LetoDBf/Readme.txt

               "{ | nReadyDone, nEvaluated | nReadyDone < 3 .AND. nEvaluated <= 1000 }"

  <nNext>, <nRecord> and <lRest> are used in same kind as in Harbour DbEval() function.
+   LetoDBf ensures the <nNext> value to be started at active record/ top of table is influenced by
+   <lRest>: given explicit as FALSE nNext starts at top of table, else it start at active record.

- <lResultArr> set to TRUE ( .T. ) gives back a <aResults> array of the results of <cbBlock> for each valid.
+ <lResultArr> set to TRUE ( .T. ) return a <aResults> array of the results of <cbBlock>
- With default <lResultArr> == FALSE ( .F. ), then:
+   for each processed record. ( to be precise: return value of last function inside <cbBlock> ) With default <lResultArr> == FALSE ( .F. ), result is return value of *last* executed <cbBock>.
-   if <cbBlock> returns a numeric, string, or boolean value, the *last* <xResult> is returned if codeblock returns no value, boolean <lSuccess> is returned if at least one records was processed, else a FALSE ( .F. ) also in case of an error at server happened. ( e.g. invalid codeblocks )

  <lNeedLock> set TRUE ( .T. ) informs Leto_DbEvil(), that records must be locked for executing <cbBlock>.
-   If the table is *not* opened as <exclusive> or <shared with set Flock()>, RDDI_AUTOLOCK needs activated. for internal RLock() done by Leto_DbEvil() for each valid record.
+   If the table is *not* opened as <exclusive> or <shared with set Flock()>, RDDI_AUTOLOCK needs activated. for internal RLock() done by Leto_DbEvil() for each valid record, possible with an timout given with RDDI_LOCKRETRY in millisecond.
    Default is no locking need, to just view the record data without modifying it.

+   With <lNeedLock> == .F., manually locking is possible by using LOCK functions inside <cbBlock>
+   [R|F]lock, DbR[un]lock and DbUnlock are invalid at server, instead Leto_Rec[Un]Lock() must be used, these both functions are valid at client and at server.
+Example:
+   "{|| IIF( Leto_RecLock(), ..task-to-do.., NIL ), IIF( Leto_RecUnlock(), 1, -1 ) * RecNo() ) }"
+   will return with <lResultArr> == .T. an array with RecNo of processed records, failed to lock are negative.
+   Above example as CB ( without quotation "" ) is forcible executed local at client.

  <lDescend> set to TRUE ( .T. ) will start at bottom and DbSkip() to the top -- default is top to bottom.

+ <lStay>, default is ,T., will stay at last processed record,
+   with a given .F. it is jumped back to record which was active when Leto_DbEval() started.
+   This FALSE activates also to try an initial Flock() for the first processed record, when successful it will increases the performance drastical if *many* records have to be processed.
+If Flock() fails, each record will be tried to be Rlock()ed.
+   Using Rlocks for some x00 records is fine, maybe even for a few thoused, but many more 'makes no fun'.

+ RETURN value: FALSE (.F.) for FAILURE ( e,g, auto-locking failed to lock all records )
+   <xValue> return value of last executed <cbBock> ( of the last function inside )
+   <lSuccess> == .T. if <xValue> is NIL
+   <aResults> array of <xResult> with <lResultArr> == .T.
+   A RTE occure, if one of the <cb*> codeblocks is invalid, syntactical or if local variable are in there.

- Tip: have a look into "leto_std.ch" for some further examples ...
+ Tip: have a look into "leto_std.ch" for some further examples, used in 'data processing commands' ...

       LETO_SUM( <cFieldNames>|<cExpr>, [ cFilter ], [xScopeTop], [xScopeBottom] )